 A real-time, online checklist program for butterfly watchers, eButterfly is providing a new way to report, organize and access information about butterflies in Vermont and beyond.

 Vermonters marvel at the life around us all the time.
 What if all those observations were shared online, creating a living record of biodiversity in Vermont that could be used to monitor changes and learn more about nature?
-That's the vision behind iNaturalist Vermont.
+That's the vision behind this project.

 Vermonters have long upheld a tradition of documenting biodiversity.
-Biologists and citizen scientists have recently completed major statewide atlases of breeding birds, butterflies, reptiles and amphibians, beetles, moths and more.
-Explore these specific atlasing efforts and learn about the diversity and conservation status our natural heritage.
+Biologists and citizen scientists have recently completed major statewide surveys of breeding birds, butterflies, reptiles and amphibians, beetles, giant silk moths and more.
+Explore these specific surveying efforts and learn about the diversity and conservation status of our natural heritage.

 Breeding Bird Atlas

-The Vermont Breeding Bird Atlas (VBBA) is the most comprehensive bird survey in the state, and occurs only once every 25 years.
+The Vermont Breeding Bird Atlas is the most comprehensive bird survey in the state, and occurs only once every 25 years.
+The first atlas was from 1976-1981 and the second was completed in 2003-2007.
+Learn about the birds and their populations changes and join us for the third atlas in just a few more years!

 From 2002 - 2007 volunteers of all kinds searched fields and fens, mountains and meadows, even their own backyards, to survey Vermont butterflies.